gozsari/omero-cli-transfer/README.md

 `--ln_s` forces imports to use the transfer=ln_s option, in-place importing files.
 Same restrictions of regular in-place imports apply.

+`--encrypted` forces imports to use the encrypted=True option, importing images as encrypted.
+Same restrictions of regular encrypted imports apply.
 `--output` allows for specifying an optional output folder where the packet will be unzipped.

 `--folder` allows the user to point to a previously-unpacked folder rather than a single file.